Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 A storage provider holds events in a designated storage buffer.
 The default storage provider only queues events in memory.
 To prevent data loss, you can customize your own storage provider to persist events, for example to a disk, in case of unexpected shutdown.
 This way, you can ensure that you can recover un-sent events even in the event of a system failure.

 You can configure the storage provider in the Client Configuration.
-Refer to the "Configuration Options" section of a specific next-gen SDK full documentation for more details.
+Refer to the "Configuration Options" section of a specific next-gen SDK documentation for more details.

 ### Logger provider

 A logger provider configures the logger instance used by the Amplitude Client.
 It helps to collect debugging and error messages from the SDK in both development and production environments.

 You can configure the logger provider in the Client Configuration.
-Refer to the "Configuration Options" section of a specific next-gen SDK full documentation for more details.
+Refer to the "Configuration Options" section of a specific next-gen SDK documentation for more details.

 ### Event